Autodesk/maya-usd/lib/mayaUsd/resources/ae/usdschemabase/Attribute-Editor-Template-Doc.md

 The AE template uses observers to refresh itself.
 These observers are custom controls without any UI elements.
-They merely re-use the custom control Maya callbacks to start and stop observing / listening to changes.
+They merely re-use the custom control Maya callbacks to start and stop observing/listening to changes.
 They start to observe in their `onCreate` callback and stop in either their `__del__` method or in a `uiDelete` `scripJob`.

 The observers are:

-- UfeAttributesObserver: observes and queue calls to _queueEditorRefresh() when an attribute is added or removed and when the `xformOpOrder` attribute or the `materialBindings` attribute are modified.
+- UfeAttributesObserver: observes and queues calls to _queueEditorRefresh() when an attribute is added or removed and when the `xformOpOrder` attribute or the `materialBindings` attribute are modified.